CPF Accrued Interest on Property Sale 2026 | Nexus

 OA restored (P + I)S$606,820

-The private-property seller’s cash position is healthier than the HDB seller’s because they paid instalments from cash rather than OA.
-The trade-off was monthly cashflow during the hold — cash that didn’t earn the 2.5% CPF return.
+This seller’s cash position is healthier than the HDB seller’s, simply because they paid instalments from cash instead of OA.
+The trade-off was tighter monthly cashflow during the hold, and cash that didn’t earn the 2.5% CPF return along the way.

-Accrued interest gets framed as a “loss” in casual conversation.
-It is not.
-The refund moves money from your cash bucket to your CPF Ordinary Account bucket.
-Net wealth at sale is unchanged by the refund mechanic itself.
+People often call accrued interest a “loss” in casual conversation.
+It isn’t.
+The refund just moves money from your cash bucket into your CPF Ordinary Account bucket.
+The refund mechanic on its own leaves your net wealth at sale unchanged.

 The Pay-Down-With-OA Trap When Rates Are Below 2.5%

-The counter-intuitive result is real and material.
-Walk through it: every dollar in OA earns 2.5%.
-Every dollar used to settle a 1.40% bank loan stops earning 2.5% in exchange for eliminating a 1.40% interest charge.
-Net effect: minus 1.10% per dollar per year.
+This sounds backwards, but it holds up.
+Every dollar in OA earns 2.5%.
+Every dollar you use to settle a 1.40% bank loan stops earning that 2.5% in exchange for wiping out a 1.40% interest charge.
+The net effect is minus 1.10% per dollar per year.

-The decision flips when the loan rate exceeds the OA rate:
+The decision flips once the loan rate climbs above the OA rate.
+Here is how the common cases line up.

 Five Mitigation Moves Before You Sell

-1. Voluntary refunds during ownership.
-Cash injected into OA against the accrued interest stops the compounding clock on that portion.
-Effective if you have idle cash returning < 2.5% elsewhere.
+1. Make voluntary refunds during ownership.
+Putting cash into OA against the accrued interest stops the compounding clock on that portion.
+It works well if you have idle cash earning less than 2.5% elsewhere.

-2. Use cash, not OA, for monthly instalments.
-Every cash dollar paid means an OA dollar that doesn’t get withdrawn and therefore doesn’t accrue.
-Best for borrowers with healthy cash flow.
+2. Use cash, not OA, for the monthly instalments.
+Every dollar you pay in cash is an OA dollar that doesn’t get withdrawn, so it never accrues.
+This suits borrowers with healthy cash flow.

 4. Plan the sale year, not just the sale.
-Selling within the SSD holding period stacks a separate cost on top — the post-4-July-2025 SSD reset charges up to 16% in Year 1.
-The two costs together can devour expected proceeds.
+Selling within the SSD holding period adds a separate cost on top.
+The post-4-July-2025 SSD reset charges up to 16% in Year 1, and the two costs together can eat through the proceeds you were counting on.

 5. Model the sale waterfall before you list.
-Use the Nexus affordability + funds-position calculator to walk through cash vs OA position at sale.
+Use the Nexus affordability and funds-position calculator to walk through your cash versus OA position at sale.

 If You Are 55 or Older at Sale

-The refund mechanic changes after age 55.
-Per the CPF guidance on sale proceeds, post-55 refunds first top up the Retirement Account (RA) to meet the prevailing Full Retirement Sum (or Basic Retirement Sum, if the property is pledged for that).
-Only the balance flows back to OA.
+The refund works differently after age 55.
+Per the CPF guidance on sale proceeds, a post-55 refund first tops up your Retirement Account (RA) to meet the prevailing Full Retirement Sum, or the Basic Retirement Sum if the property is pledged for that.
+Only the balance after that flows back to OA.

 Three Moves Before You List

-1. Pull your CPF Property Withdrawal Statement.
-Available via the CPF Board portal.
-It shows total OA principal used to date and the running accrued interest.
-The number is usually larger than sellers remember.
+1. Pull your CPF Property Withdrawal Statement from the CPF Board portal.
+It shows the total OA principal used to date plus the running accrued interest, and the number is usually bigger than sellers remember.

 2. Run the sale waterfall.
-Sale price minus outstanding loan minus CPF (P + I) = expected cash.
-Compare against your assumption.
-If the gap is uncomfortable, voluntary refunds during ownership or a cash-funded final 12 months of instalments can narrow it.
+Take the sale price, subtract the outstanding loan, then subtract the CPF (P + I), and you have your expected cash.
+Compare that against what you assumed.
+If the gap makes you uncomfortable, voluntary refunds during ownership or a cash-funded final 12 months of instalments can narrow it.

-3. Re-pencil any “pay-off-with-CPF” plan against current rates.
-If your bank rate is below 2.5%, paying down with OA is wealth-destroying.
-If it is above 2.5% (or you are on a board rate), reverse the logic.
+3. Re-check any “pay-off-with-CPF” plan against today’s rates.
+If your bank rate is below 2.5%, paying down with OA destroys wealth.
+If it is above 2.5%, or you are on a board rate, the logic reverses.

-4. Grab the playbook.
-The Singapore Mortgage Free Report bundles your funds-position card (cash + CPF needed vs available), the TDSR/MSR check at the MAS 4% stress floor, the LTV/IWAA tenure trade-off, your purchase or refinance timeline and a 16-bank rate comparison in one PDF.
+4. Download the full report.
+The Singapore Mortgage Free Report bundles your funds-position card (cash and CPF needed versus available), the TDSR/MSR check at the MAS 4% stress floor, the LTV/IWAA tenure trade-off, your purchase or refinance timeline and a 16-bank rate comparison in one PDF.

 Run Your Sale Waterfall Against Your CPF Statement — Free